 2017 College Changes Everything Conference®

-Please mark your calendars to attend the seventh annual College Changes Everything (CCE) conference – the state’s premier college access and success event.
-This one day conference focuses on effective practices and showcases resources available to help with increasing college access and completion and career readiness for students in support of the state’s Goal 2025 – to increase the proportion of adults in Illinois with high-quality college degrees and postsecondary credentials to 60% by the year 2025.
-The conference will take place at the Tinley Park Convention Center.
-Registration will open later this spring.
+Register now to attend the seventh annual College Changes Everything conference – the state’s premier college access and success event.
+This one day conference focuses on effective practices and showcases resources available to help with increasing college access and college completion for students in support of the state’s Goal 2025 – to increase the proportion of adults in Illinois with high-quality college degrees and credentials to 60% by the year 2025.

 CCE 2017: Equity in College and Career Readiness Initiatives – Ensuring That All Students Are Equipped for Success